marcim/node-mongo-example/README.md

-## An simple Node and Mongo backend rest api example
+## A simple Node and Mongo backend rest api example

 ### Use